 Difficulty Breathing (Dyspnea) in Dogs

-Difficulty breathing (dyspnea) is always cause for concern, so any dog who suddenly exhibits this symptom needs emergency medical care.
+Difficulty breathing (dyspnea) is always cause for concern.
+Any dog who suddenly exhibits this symptom needs emergency medical care.

-Many conditions can cause dyspnea, such as CHF (congestive heart failure), brachycephalic airway syndrome, heatstroke, respiratory infections, and cancer, and a variety of other illnesses and injuries.
+• Many conditions can cause dyspnea, such as congestive heart failure, brachycephalic airway syndrome, heatstroke, respiratory infections, cancer, and a variety of other illnesses and injuries

-A physical examination, blood work, and x-rays may be sufficient to provide a diagnosis for some dyspneic dogs, but more advanced diagnostic imaging may be necessary for other cases.
+• Physical examination, blood work, and x-rays may be sufficient to provide a diagnosis for dyspneic dogs; some require advanced diagnostic imaging

-A healthy, normal dog pants sometimes, but this is not dyspnea.
-Dyspnea occurs with many medical conditions that interfere with the normal process of breathing such as:
+Dyspnea occurs with many medical conditions that interfere with the normal process of breathing.

 Mild dyspnea can be subtle and difficult to detect, especially if the dog normally makes a lot of noise while breathing, like most brachycephalic dogs.